Published: April 2022 | Report Code: 12289 | Available Format: PDF

 Segments Covered |

-By Infrastructure, By End User, By Region |
+By Infrastructure; By Type; By Industry; By Region |

 Furthermore, the region's investment in research and development is quite strong, which will lead to the establishment of next-generation centers that are more technologically advanced and efficient in terms of managing information.
 It is also home to multiple data center infrastructure providers, which is a major contributor to the region's rapid expansion and market share.